Why familiarise yourself with past exam papers?

 Most exams are uploaded on to the Past Exams Database in the weeks following the completion of a term’s exams.
 Some exams don’t make it there for a number of reasons.
 If you have any query about an exam paper that should be available, just contact a member of library staff or your course administrator.

 There are two ways of accessing past exams: you can Browse or Search.

 The 'Browse' button is located on the main menu bar.

-When you click on 'Browse', you will see a list of choices on the left hand side categorised by whether the course is a day course (full- or part-time), an evening course, an off-campus course, a postgrad course, or a special sitting, e.g., Day_Courses_(Full-Time).
+When you click on 'Browse', you will see a list of choices on the left hand side categorised by whether the course is an undergraduate course (full- or part-time), a postgraduate course (full- or part-time), and undergraduate and postgraduate previously run courses e.g., Undergraduate_Full_Time.
 Click on the option that is relevant to the course you are studying and you will be presented with course codes listed alphabetically.
 Simply click on your own course code.
 (If you are unsure of your course code, you can find it on the front of your Student Card).

 Click on a folder to expand your choices.
 To contract the folder, simply click the same folder again.